Prominent Indo-Canadian community member voices concern over 'ecosystem' in Canada, say Khalistan ideology allowed to flourish

 The bombing was blamed on Sikh militants in retaliation to the 'Operation Blue Star' to flush out militants from the Golden Temple in 1984.

 "As a Canadian, I have no hesitation in admitting that we haven't been able to call out the ideology and people who were responsible for that.
-We've seen them flourish.
-We've seen them grow, that ideology has grown, got beyond control.
 People have suffered.
 Within (the) Sikh community also, there are people who've suffered because of this ideology.
 They have not got justice for over 40 years now," he said.

 "This ideology has been flourishing and growing, with whatever patronage or whatever support.
 That is not Sikh ideology.
 That is not what Sikh people believe in," he said.